-5.3.6 Express Mail, First-Class Mail, and Priority Mail Format
+5.3.6 Priority Mail Express, Priority Mail, Critical Mail, First-Class Mail and First-Class Package Service Format

-[10-5-09] A permit imprint indicia on Express Mail, First-Class Mail, or Priority Mail must show "Express Mail" or "First-Class Mail" or "Priority Mail" (or "Priority"), as applicable; "U.S. Postage Paid"; city and state; and permit number.
+A permit imprint indicia on Priority Mail Express, Priority Mail, Critical Mail, First-Class Mail, or First-Class Package Service mailpieces must show "Priority Mail Express," "Priority Mail" (or "Priority"), "Critical Mail," "First-Class Mail," or "First-Class Package" (or "First-Class Pkg") as applicable; "U.S. Postage Paid"; city and state; and permit number.
 If the Electronic Verification System (eVS) is used under 705.2.9, the marking "eVS" (or the alternative "e-VS" or "E-VS") must appear directly below the permit number.
-The "Express Mail" and "Priority Mail" (or "Priority") marking may be omitted when using USPS-provided Express Mail and Priority Mail envelopes and containers.
+The "Priority Mail Express," "Priority Mail" (or "Priority"), or "Critical Mail" marking may be omitted when using USPS-provided Priority Mail Express, Priority Mail, and Critical Mail envelopes and containers.
 The indicia may show the mailing date, amount of postage paid, or the number of ounces for which postage is paid.
 The ZIP Code of the permit holder may be shown directly after the state name or in a separate inscription reading "ZIP Code 00000," when that ZIP Code does not create uncertainty about the permit holder's correct address or permit number.
 Instead of printing the city and state of mailing in the indicia, the mailer may print "Mailed From ZIP Code," followed by the 5-digit ZIP Code assigned to the postmaster of the mailing office.
 The indicia may also include required price markings.

-5.3.7 Standard Mail and Package Services Format
+5.3.7 Standard Mail, Parcel Select and Package Services Format

-[1-4-10] A Standard Mail or Package Services permit imprint indicia must contain the same information required in 5.3.6, except that the Standard Mail or the applicable Package Services (Parcel Post, Bound Printed Matter, Media Mail or Library Mail) marking must be used instead of "First-Class Mail."
+A Standard Mail, Parcel Select or Package Services permit imprint indicia must contain the same information required in 5.3.6, except that the Standard Mail, the applicable Parcel Select (Parcel Select or Parcel Select Lightweight), or the applicable Package Services (Bound Printed Matter, Media Mail or Library Mail) marking must be used instead of "First-Class Mail."
 If eVS is used under 705.2.9, the marking "eVS" (or alternative "e-VS" or "E-VS") must appear directly below the permit number.
 The indicia may include the amount of postage paid, the weight of the piece, and price markings as required.
 The indicia must not include the mailing date.